 Yes.
-They can be traded, exchanged, and have value.
+Metrics can be traded, exchanged, and have value.

-No. Chances are a digital currency unlike Bitcoin.
+No. Metrics are a digital currency, unlike Bitcoin.
 They feature privacy and have no transaction fees.
-The key features of Chances are an elastic, predictable money supply, high transactability, and an incentive to spend the money, rather than hold it.
+The key features of Metrics are an elastic, predictable money supply, high transactability, and an incentive to spend the money, rather than hold it.

 How long does a transaction take to complete?

 Transactions complete immediately.